anarancio/nifty-wallet/docs/configuration.md

 To do so you need to configure some API parameters that allow us to access those services.

-If we see the RConnect General Architecture Diagram:
+Take a look at the RConnect General Architecture Diagram:

 ![General Diagram](./general-rconnect-architecture.png)